[blog]_[iOS 14.5 and the Effects on Meta Advertising.]_[Blog Picture]

 Audience targeting

-In comparison to Google or Facebook Ads, LinkedIn Ads offer a very granular and accurate audience targeting.
-You can target specific companies, job titles, industries and regions.
-This enables you to target very specific audiences that fit your Ideal Customer Profile.
-You can narrow down your audience to as low as 500+ people based on multiple criteria listed in people’s LinkedIn profiles.
+When compared to Google Ads or Meta, LinkedIn offers a very granular and accurate audience targeting.
+Facets within this include company, seniority, job function, years of experience, skills, and many more, allowing you to target very specific audiences that fit your Ideal Customer Profile.
+You can even narrow down your audience to as low as 500+ people based on multiple criteria listed in people’s LinkedIn profiles.
+Additionally, the platform’s forecasting and audience sizing tools have become more robust in recent years, giving better estimates of reach and bidding ranges.

 3 Popular LinkedIn Ad Types